bat-literature/bat-literature.github.io/workshop.md

 6. import the two pdfs into your Zotero Test Group

-## Step II.2 - Get your Zotero API Key
+## Part II.2 - Get your Zotero API Key

  In order to talk to Zotero using Preston (or any programmatic method) you need a Zotero Web API Key.